Loading...

 Entity dataframes can be provided as a SQL query or can be provided as a Pandas dataframe.
 A Pandas dataframes will be uploaded to Redshift temporarily in order to complete join operations.

-In order to use this offline store, you'll need to run pip install 'feast[aws]'
+In order to use this offline store, you'll need to run pip install 'feast[aws]'.
+You can get started by then running feast init -t aws.

-The set of functionality supported by offline stores is described in detail here.
+The set of functionality supported by offline stores is described in detail .
 Below is a matrix indicating which functionality is supported by the Redshift offline store.

 Feast requires the following permissions in order to execute commands for Redshift offline store: